-1. Thresholds
+- 1. Thresholds - a.

-a.
 Use thresholds and weather stripping at exterior doors to prevent air and water infiltration.
-Rain Guards shall be used on any exterior application with less than a two-foot overhang above the door.

-2. Approval Procedures
+Rain Guards shall be used on any exterior application with less than a two-foot overhang above the door. - 2.
+Approval Procedures - a.

-- a.
 All deviations from these guidelines must be requested in writing and approved by the Assistant VC/VP, Public Safety and Security including the UH Access Control Shop. - b.
 Final keying will be coordinated and approved by the UH Access Control Shop.
-UH DPS must approve card access system.

-3. Cores Existing Renovations
+UH DPS must approve card access system. - 3.
+Cores Existing Renovations - a.
 Lock cylinders to accept Best Access Systems 7-pin IC cores-American type only.
 Contractor must provide construction cores.
-Door and mortise locks shall be Sargent 8200 Series.

-4. Core New Build-Out
+Door and mortise locks shall be Sargent 8200 Series. - 4.
+Core New Build-Out - a.

-- a.
 Provide keyed brass construction cores and keys during the construction period.
 Construction control and operating keys and core shall not be part of the Owner's permanent keying system or furnished in the same keyway (or key section) as the Owner's permanent keying system.
-Permanent cores and keys (prepared according to the accepted keying schedule) will be furnished to the Owner. - b.
-Provide Cylinders with removable and interchangeable core system: BEST CORMAX Patented 7-pin system. - Provide endurance, attack resistance, and harsh environment key system protected by US utility patent 7,681,425 (expiration May 2027), which has controlled distribution through Stanley and/or its Authorized Distributors and requires authorization through Stanley Patented Masterkey System Security Authorization Form for sales and shipment of Stanley patented cores to individuals noted on the form.
-Patent is inclusive of cores certified to meet the security, safety, and reliability requirements of BHMA A156.5 Grade 1, and are compatible with all existing SFIC interchangeable core housings, eliminating the need for new or modified locksets. - c.
-Provide individually capped core pin chambers to minimize re-pinning labor. - d.
-Provide Permanent keys and cores stamped with the applicable key mark for identification.
-These visual key control marks or codes will not include the actual key cuts.
-Permanent keys will also be stamped "Do Not Duplicate". - e.
-Transmit Grand Masterkeys, Masterkeys and other Security keys to Owner by Registered Mail, return receipt requested.
-No other means of transmission will be permitted.
+Permanent cores and keys (prepared according to the accepted keying schedule) will be furnished to the Owner.

+b.
+Provide Cylinders with removable and interchangeable core system: BEST CORMAX Patented 7-pin system.
+Provide endurance, attack resistance, and harsh environment key system protected by US utility patent 7,681,425 (expiration May 2027), which has controlled distribution through Stanley and/or its Authorized Distributors and requires authorization through Stanley Patented Masterkey System Security

+Authorization Form for sales and shipment of Stanley patented cores to individuals noted on the form.
+Patent is inclusive of cores certified to meet the security, safety, and reliability requirements of BHMA A156.5 Grade 1, and are compatible with all existing SFIC interchangeable core housings, eliminating the need for new or modified locksets.